kart699/webroot/README.md

 ##### Lookups integrated with WEBROOT BRIGHTCLOUD® THREAT INTELLIGENCE

 ##### Retrieve URL information
-Returns content classification and reputation information on the queried URL.
+This endpoint returns content classification and reputation information on the queried URL.
 - input : A URL for which you want to retrieve information.
 ```
 _fetch $Url from threatsample limit 1